andrewsosa/andrewsosa.dev/src/index.md

 Here's some stuff I've been working on.

-{% for proj in collections.repos %}
+{% for proj in collections.repos reversed %}
   <br>

   > ## {{ proj.data.title }}